myltik/azure-docs.ru-ru/articles/mobile-services/mobile-services-dotnet-backend-windows-phone-upload-data-blob-storage.md

 [AZURE.INCLUDE [mobile-services-windows-phone-upload-to-blob-storage](../../includes/mobile-services-windows-phone-upload-to-blob-storage.md)]

 <!-- Anchors. -->
-[Установка библиотеки клиента хранилища]: #install-storage-client
+[Install the Storage Client library]: #install-storage-client
-[Обновление клиентского приложения для захвата изображений]: #add-select-images
+[Update the client app to capture images]: #add-select-images
-[Установка клиента хранилища в проекте мобильной службы]: #storage-client-server
+[Install the storage client in the mobile service project]: #storage-client-server
-[Обновление определения TodoItem в модели данных]: #update-data-model
+[Update the TodoItem definition in the data model]: #update-data-model
-[Обновление контроллера таблицы для создания учетных данных SAS]: #update-scripts
+[Update the table controller to generate an SAS]: #update-scripts
-[Передача изображений для проверки приложения]: #test
+[Upload images to test the app]: #test
 [Next Steps]: #next-steps

 <!-- Images. -->